-Paul Garmirian’s interest in cigars led to his 7 years of researching and 2 years of writing the Gourmet Guide To Cigars originally published in 1990.
+Paul Garmirian’s interest in cigars led to his 7 years of researching and 2 years of writing the Gourmet Guide To Cigars, first published in 1990.

-The Gourmet Guide has been re-printed ten times including the Spanish version Guia Gourmet del Cigarro which was published in 1993.
+The Gourmet Guide has been re-printed ten times including the Spanish version (1993) Guia Gourmet del Cigarro.

 What followed was experimentation and hard work by extremely skilled and talented Dominican artisans whose spirit and innovation fused the PG Cigar into existence.